Xqhare/nabu/README.md

 # Nabu

 > [!note]
 > This is a hobby project.
-It is not intended nor ready to be used in production.
+You probably shouldn't use this in production.
+I am not your dad though.

 Nabu is a rust library for reading and writing `.xff` files.